aae-stats/aae.db/README.md

   mapview(col.regions = "DarkGreen", label = "site_name", layer.name = "Survey site")
 ```

+### Advanced methods: interacting directly with tables and SQL queries

 Alternative functions are `fetch_table`, which return tables by name from the AAEDB, and `fetch_query`, which returns custom queries specified as an SQL string.
 By default, the `fetch_table` function assumes data are in the `aquatic.data` schema (catalogue) but an alternative schema can be specified.
 The `list_table` function lists all tables in each schema on the AAEDB (see`?list_table` for a list of all available schema).